 XB6 Rental Costs Over Time

-Renting the Xfinity gateway modem costs $14 per month or $168 per year.
-Over a 4-5 year lifespan that most modems have, you would end up spending $672 to $840 in rental fees.
+Renting the Xfinity gateway modem typically costs about $15 per month (or $180 per year) when itemized.
+Over a 4–5 year lifespan that most modems have, you would end up spending $720 to $900 in rental fees.
+Some 2025 plans include equipment in the monthly price, which changes this math.

-Add in $199 for a pair of xFi Pods if need more WiFi coverage, and your 5 year cost could approach $1000!.
+Add in $199 for a pair of xFi Pods if you need more WiFi coverage, and your 5‑year cost could approach $1,100 when equipment is itemized.

 Buying Your Own Equipment